11 Apartment Decor Ideas That Won’t Wreck the Walls

 They also can be hung on the wall.
 Which brings color, texture AND the added bonus of sound dampening.

+That’s obviously really important in apartment living.
 You can find the details on how to hang your quilt on 42 Quilts.

 Mason Jar Window Treatment